I beg to move,

 Will the Minister comment on the need for contingency planning, which is one of the central themes of our report?
 As he knows, nothing is agreed until everything is agreed, and there is genuine concern that we could have a last-minute no-deal scenario, which would have major implications for supply chains in the life sciences industry.
 Will he confirm whether he will publish a detailed list of the areas in which contingency planning is taking place?
 Will he also publish the detailed contingency planning?

-The Chair of the Health Committee is absolutely right about the importance of contingency planning.
+The Chair of the Committee is absolutely right about the importance of contingency planning.
 In the Scottish context, on the steps of No. 10 recently, a critic of the Government as fierce as the First Minister praised the level of discussion between the devolved Government in Scotland and the UK, and her discussions with the Prime Minister.

 It may reassure my hon.
-Friend that the Department has secured additional funding from the Treasury—more than £20 million—as part of our preparation for Brexit.
+Friend to hear that the Department has secured additional funding from the Treasury—more than £20 million—as part of our preparation for Brexit.
 The right hon.
-Member for Exeter has previously asked in the House whether the Department’s preparation and staff resource is at the level that he and other colleagues seek.
+Member for Exeter has previously asked in the House whether the Department’s preparation and staff resource are at the level that he and other colleagues seek.
 That is a fair observation, and the situation is continually being improved.
 Alongside that, considerable work is going on within the wider NHS family—in NHS England, NHS Improvement and elsewhere.

 Like the Prime Minister and the Secretary of State, I emphasise once again the importance of EU staff within the NHS.
 They are hugely valued and will continue to be so, and we are keen to protect their workers’ rights.
 That is reflected in the agreements reached by the Prime Minister in December and those reached earlier this week by the Secretary of State for Exiting the European Union.
 Alongside that, considerable work is going on within the Department to address a number of these issues as part of our contingency planning.
 We continue to seek a very close co-operative deal with our partners in the European Union.
 In areas such as science, there is a long and strong tradition of working in such a collaborative manner.
-As part of continuing those preparations, this debate and the Health Committee’s informed report provide much material on which we can work.
+As part of continuing those preparations, this debate and the Committee’s informed report provide much material on which we can work.

 If I may criticise the Minister, I found what he said a little Panglossian on the dangers and threats, and people’s worries, that we highlighted in our report.
 I should have liked to hear him say a little more about the vital importance of regulatory alignment.
 I hope he will think about that and study the report carefully.

-Like the Chair of the Health Committee, I would like the Government to be much more transparent about their contingency planning.
+Like the Chair of the Committee, I would like the Government to be much more transparent about their contingency planning.
 The Minister may feel confident that the UK Government will achieve their desire of a pick-and-mix, cake-and-eat-it deal with the European Union, but not many people share that confidence, so in the end we shall have one of two stark choices.
 It is important that the public should know the choices before Parliament and that the public take a final view.

 The Minister has been in the job only a couple of months.
 I have huge respect for his ability and his record in other Departments, so I hope he will spend some of the Easter recess reading not only our report, if he has not read it already, but some of the evidence given to us by organisations.
 I hope that will inform him and his ministerial colleagues in fighting the NHS’s corner in the context of the negotiations in the next few months.
 I hope he will listen to and engage with some of the organisations that have been speaking to us.